-Methods described by Yang et al. (2000)41 were followed to test caudal nerve CMAP.
-Rats were under deep isoflurane anaesthesia and body temperature was kept constant at $37 + -0.5^{\circ}$ C. Briefly, this montage was used.
+Methods described by Yang et al. 1999[41] were followed to test caudal nerve CMAP.
+Rats were under deep isoflurane anesthesia and body temperature was kept constant at 37+/-0.5°C. Briefly, this montage was used.
 For stimulation, disposable, non-polarizable, Ag-AgCl cup electrodes (Ambu©, Ballerup, Denmark) were used with the conductive EEG paste (Ten20 Conductive EEG paste, Weaver and Company, Birmingham, AL).
 Depilatory cream (Veet©, Slough, UK) was used for hair removal to allow positioning of the anode on the left hip.
 Cathode was set on the homolateral side of the tail, at 1.5 cm from its base.
-Skin was gently rinsed (Nuprep EEG & ECG Skin Prep Gel, Konan Medical, Irvine, CA) before placing cup electrodes, to guarantee appropriate cutaneous impedance.
+Skin was gently rinsed

+(Nuprep EEG & ECG Skin Prep Gel, Konan Medical, Irvine, CA) before placing cup electrodes, to guarantee appropriate cutaneous impedance.
 Stainless steel needle electrodes (Subdermal EEG needle, Ambu©, Ballerup, Denmark) were used for ground and recording electrodes: active and reference recording electrodes were set at 6 and 2 cm distally to the cathode, respectively; ground electrode was positioned midway between cathode and active recording electrode.

-As stimulator, an isolated linear bipolar constant current stimulant was used (maximal output +/-10 mA, DS4, Digitimer, Welwyn Garden City, UK); the Xcell3 Microelectrode Amplifier (FHC, Bowdoin, ME) was connected to the recording electrodes via a customised probe/adapter specifically designed by FHC for our needs; National Instrument USB-6221-BNC Acquisition Device (National Instrument Italy, Assago, Italy) was used to connect all these instruments.
-For NET recordings the Qtrac© software (Institute of Neurology, Queen Square, London, UK) and TROND protocol were used.
+As stimulator, an isolated linear bipolar constant current stimulant was used (maximal output +/-10mA, DS4, Digitimer, Welwyn Garden City, UK); the Xcell3 Microelectrode Amplifier (FHC, Bowdoin, ME) was connected to the recording electrodes via a customized probe/adapter specifically designed by FHC for our needs; National Instrument USB-6221-BNC Acquisition Device (National Instrument Italy, Assago, Italy) was used to connect all these instruments.
+For NET recordings the Qtrac@ software (Institute of Neurology, Queen Square, London, UK) and TROND protocol were used.

-2.9 | Statistical analysis and sample size calculation
+Statistical analysis and sample size calculation

 Descriptive statistics were generated for all variables.
-Normally distributed data were analysed with parametric tests (t-test) and nonnormally distributed with non-parametric tests (Mann-Whitney U test).
+Normally distributed data were analyzed with parametric tests (t-test) and non-normally distributed with non-parametric tests (Mann-Whitney U-test).
 Two-sided tests were used.
-A p-value <.05 was set as significant.
-All analyses were conducted in Graphpad environment (v4.0, La Jolla, CA, USA), apart from NET recordings.
-NET data were analyzed with QtraP© (Institute of Neurology, Queen Square, London, UK), the companion of the recording software QtraS[©] (Institute of Neurology, Queen Square, London, UK).
+A p-value < 0.05 was set as significant.
+All analyses were conducted in Graphpad environment (v4.0, La Jolla, Ca, USA), apart from NET recordings.
+NET data was analyzed with QtraP© (Institute of Neurology, Queen Square, London, UK), specifically designed to dialogue with the recording software QtraS© (Institute of Neurology, Queen Square, London, UK).